paulojunior-ufla/piramide-de-teste-pratica/README.md

 Há um mnemônico legal para lembrar essa estrutura: "[*Arrange, Act, Assert*](https://xp123.com/articles/3a-arrange-act-assert/)".
 Outro que você pode usar, inspirado no BDD (*Behavior Driven Development*), é a tríade "[*given, when, then*](https://martinfowler.com/bliki/GivenWhenThen.html)", onde "*given*" representa a configuração dos dados de teste, "*when*" representa o método chamado e "*then*" representa a parte da asserção.

-This pattern can be applied to other, more high-level tests as well.
-In every case they ensure that your tests remain easy and consistent to read.
-On top of that tests written with this structure in mind tend to be shorter and more expressive.

 Este padrão pode ser aplicado a outros testes de nível mais alto também.
 Em todos os casos, eles garantem que seus testes permaneçam consistentes e fáceis de ler.
 Além disso, testes escritos com essa estrutura em mente tendem a ser mais curtos e expressivos.

 ### <a id="sec-implementing-unit-test"></a>Implementando um Teste de Unidade